saif031197/US-Traffic-accidents/README.md

 Before starting on the Machine Learning model we need to deal with missing values as needed depending on the type of data, either remove the feature entirely or impute the missing values with mean, mode or median.

 #### Evaluation of Results -
-Since this is a huge dataset with around 700k entries, splitting the data into test and train could be beneficial but a better way to evaluate the model is to use cross validation.
+Since this is a huge dataset with around 3 million entries, splitting the data into test and train could be beneficial but a better way to evaluate the model is to use cross validation.

 #### Presentation of Results-
 A display of the most contributing factors to the severity of accidents and test scenarios where how changing a factor leads to different results.